Tonsillitis - Surgery

 Researchers in a recent study concluded that tonsillectomy may be no

-better than watchful waiting for children with mild symptoms, which was defined
+better than watchful waiting for children who have mild symptoms, which was defined

-as tonsillitis occurring fewer than 3 times per year.3
+as tonsillitis occurring fewer than 3 times a year.2

 quality of life.
 Children who are most likely to benefit from tonsillectomy are